staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/domain-verification-and-capture/add-and-verify-a-domain.md

 When you verify your organization's domain, it removes the friction of adding users who have already verified their email addresses with the relevant domain when they created Postman accounts.
 Postman will no longer require users' permission to join your team, letting you instantly provide new teammates with all of the resources they’ll need to be successful contributors.

-> For more information on the benefits of enabling domain capture, see [Why should my organization enable domain capture in Postman?](/docs/administration/domain-verification-and-capture/domain-capture-overview/#why-should-my-organization-enable-domain-capture-in-postman)
+> For more information on the benefits of enabling domain capture, see [Why should my organization enable domain capture in Postman?](/docs/administration/domain-verification-and-capture/domain-capture-overview/#why-should-my-organization-enable-domain-capture-in-postman) -->

 ## Add and verify a domain

-As a [Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles), you can add domains and subdomains to your team in your [Admin dashboard](https://go.postman.co/settings/team/domain-capture).
+Team Admins can add domains and subdomains to your team in your [domain dashboard](https://go.postman.co/settings/team/domain-capture).

 1. Open Postman and select **Team > Team Settings** in the Postman header.
 Select **Authentication** in the left sidebar.